raboley/Angular-GettingStarted/APM/Notes.md

 Raising an event with the @output component

 Next we will create a service so we won't need hard coded product data in our component.

+# Services and Dependency Injection

+## Intro

+A service is a class with a focused purpose.
+The functionality they provide usually does not belong to just one component.
+They are usually used for features that:

+* Are independent from any particular component
+* Provide shared data or logic across components
+* Encapsulate external interactions

+Services make code easier to test, debug and re-use.

+How does it work?
+Build a service
+Register the service
+examine how to use service in a component

+We want to shift the responsibility for providing the product data from our hard coded data in the product component, to our data service.